sisihagen/website/content/en/blog/2020/09/regime-change-in-lebanon.md

 As millions of Lebanese citizens struggled to put food on the table, the International Monetary Fund (IMF) also refused to play ball.
 This baffled many international observers.
 Left unmentioned in coverage of the IMF’s behavior was the de facto veto the US holds in the organization, which it wields as a neoliberal instrument of Washington’s economic power.

-“The IMF conditions include privatization and taxes the Lebanese society can’t afford,” the journalist Elijah Magnier explained to The Grayzone.
-“Moreover, the IMF is controlled by the US administration, which is asking for a new government without Hezbollah.
+"The IMF conditions include privatization and taxes the Lebanese society can’t afford,” the journalist Elijah Magnier explained to The Grayzone.
+"Moreover, the IMF is controlled by the US administration, which is asking for a new government without Hezbollah.
 That is not feasible because Hezbollah represents 13 MPs and enjoys the support of the majority of the parliament.”

 Magnier also emphasized that when Lebanon had assembled a new government in the middle of the crisis, under Prime Minister Hassan Diab, Washington waged a destabilization campaign.

-“With the formation of a new government, the US boycotted it and pressured Europe and the Gulf countries to cease any support, defining it as ‘Hezbollah’s government,'” Magnier said.
-“These measures contributed in the hectic financial situation in the country, which was also triggered by decades of corruption and mismanagement by the US friends who ruled Lebanon for all these years.”
+"With the formation of a new government, the US boycotted it and pressured Europe and the Gulf countries to cease any support, defining it as ‘Hezbollah’s government,'” Magnier said.
+"These measures contributed in the hectic financial situation in the country, which was also triggered by decades of corruption and mismanagement by the US friends who ruled Lebanon for all these years.”

-The pro-Israel lobby group the American Jewish Committee (AJC) let the cat out of the bag when it tweeted on August 9 that international assistance to Lebanon following the explosion “must be conditioned on the long-promised, long-avoided disarmament of Hezbollah.”
+The pro-Israel lobby group the American Jewish Committee (AJC) let the cat out of the bag when it tweeted on August 9 that international assistance to Lebanon following the explosion "must be conditioned on the long-promised, long-avoided disarmament of Hezbollah.”

-AJC made it clear that Western aid will be hung over Lebanon like a sword of Damocles, adding, “Unless the malignant role of Iran’s terror proxy is addressed there will never be meaningful change for the people of Lebanon.”
+AJC made it clear that Western aid will be hung over Lebanon like a sword of Damocles, adding, "Unless the malignant role of Iran’s terror proxy is addressed there will never be meaningful change for the people of Lebanon.”

 {{< tweet "1292608736163442688" >}}